Gaggia Classic Pro Review. Still The Best in 2022?

 I’ve found this difficult to get an exact address on, but I believe it is anodized, meaning there’s a coating to ensure that the water in the boiler isn’t coming into direct contact with the Aluminium.

-One thing to add, though, is that if you do live in a harder water area, it is important to keep on top of descaling.
+One thing to add, although, is that if you do live in a harder water area, it is important to keep on top of descaling.

 This isn’t just to look after the machine, nevertheless in theory, limescale can cause pitting on the surface of the boiler, this can, in theory, cause damage to this coating over time, allowing the water to come into direct contact with the Aluminium.